bigchaindb/site/_src/_guides/tutorial-token-launch.md

 Hi there!
 Welcome to our next tutorial about divisible assets.
 For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
 If you are not, familiarize yourself with the [Key concepts of BigchainDB](../key-concepts-of-bigchaindb/).
 We also assume that you have completed our [first tutorial](../tutorial-car-telemetry-app/).

-# About token distribution events
+# About token generating events

-In the last 12 months we have witnessed exponential growth in token distribution events.
+In the last 12 months we have witnessed exponential growth in token generating events.
 Many of them have been launched on Ethereum.
 Since we are experiencing rising interest in potential token launches on BigchainDB, this tutorial aims at showing a very simple approach on how to launch your own token on BigchainDB.

 This tutorial just aims at illustrating the usage of one building block, namely divisible assets.
-An actual token launch requires other components which are not discussed here.
+An actual token launch is much more complex and requires other components which are not discussed here.
+Furthermore, BigchainDB is currently not yet ERC20 compatible.

 {% include_relative _setup.md %}